swiftlang/swift-org-website/documentation/cxx-interop/status.md

 The following issue tracks the status of this performance constraint:

 - [Swift should provide language affordances that make it possible to avoid copying a C++ container when traversing through it in a for-in loop, or when using collection methods like map and filter](https://github.com/apple/swift/issues/66158)

+### Compatibility with Existing Codebases That Use C or Objective-C APIs in Swift

+Enabling C++ interoperability in an existing codebase that imports and uses C or Objective-C APIs in Swift could cause some source breakages in Swift.
+Even though C++ is largely source compatible with C, there are several cases where C++ diverges.
+Some common cases of divergences that could cause Swift fail to import C or Objective-C headers in C++ mode are listed below:

+- C++ uses a broader set of keywords that may conflict with existing C or Objective-C APIs.
+For example, a C function one of whose parameters is named `class` is not a valid C++ function.
+- Existing C or Objective-C headers might try to import another Clang module inside of an `extern "C"` block.
+That's not allowed in C++ mode.

+In cases like this you're advised to fix these issues in your C or Objective-C headers.
+If these headers come from a dependency that you don't control, you should report an issue to the vendor that vends these headers.

+Some existing codebases that use functions from the platform's C standard library could see ambiguity errors related to such functions being also defined in the C++ standard library.
+Swift prefers to use math functions like `sin` and `pow` from the C standard library.
+Some other functions that Swift doesn't know about could still cause an error.
+In cases where you see such an error related to an ambiguity of a function from the platform's C standard library you can resolve it by using an explicit module qualifier from Swift when calling such function.